Developmental Education

 Department Overview

 The Department of Developmental Education is housed in the Community and Technical College.
 The department does not offer any degrees.
 The department serves to help underprepared students get ready for the rigors of obtaining an academic degree in higher education and feeds into all degree programs.
 The department includes faculty from both the CTC in Fairbanks and the College of Indigenous Studies, which has campuses located throughout Alaska.
-These include Bristol Bay, Chukchi, Interior Alaska, Kuskokwim and Northwest Campuses.
+These include Bristol Bay, Chukchi, Kuskokwim and Northwest Campuses.

 We offer courses in three major areas of study to help students along their path to higher education: